Namrata Wakhloo | Head of Learning & Development, United Colors of Benetton

 Strong and successful women have always inspired me.
 Today, women are doing very good work in different domains at leadership positions.
 They stand out for their diligence and drive.
 It’s always a proud moment when I come across these women and it motivates me to do even better.

 What interests you apart from your professional career?

 I like to balance my work and the rest of my life.
 I enjoy spending all my free time with my family.
-I love travelling, photography and reading.
+I love traveling, photography, and reading.
 Polishing my Kashmiri cuisine-cooking skills is also a big interest.